mdroste/stata-binscatter2/README.md

 Overview
 ---------------------------------

-binscatter2 is a faster method for producing binned scatterplots in Stata.
+binscatter2 is a program for producing binned scatterplots in Stata.
 It nests the functionality of the excellent [binscatter](https://github.com/michaelstepner/binscatter) package, but runs substantially faster for big datasets (see [benchmarks](#benchmarks)).
 In addition, binscatter2 offers a handful of new features: the ability to overlay additional information about the conditional probability distribution (e.g. quantile intervals) and expanded options for fit lines. saving, and multi-way fixed effects.

 Motivation
 ---------------------------------